The activation keys page can be accessed via the content menu:

 The Name (1) is the only required field.
-Choose a unique, unused activation key name.
+Choose a unique and unused activation key name.

 Limit the amount of hosts for which this activation key can be used (2).

-Select the Lifecycle Environments to use (4).
+Select the lifecycle environment to use (4).
 Hosts using this activation key are assigned to this lifecycle environment.

 The activation key overview page can be accessed via the list of activation keys: